The Rule of Regulations

 Other Research

-A major new book about the London pub, explored through multiple voices and perspectives and edited by David Knight and Cristina Monteiro.
+A major new history of the London pub, explored through multiple voices and perspectives and edited by David Knight and Cristina Monteiro.

 Exploring the needs and ambitions of the Royal Docks business community.